Four hurt in YouTube shooting chaos; woman believed to be shooter is found dead

 Users on social media indicated that ambulances were arriving and nearby offices were on lockdown.
 Many claimed there was an "active shooter."

-The San Bruno Police Department told Fox News that they received at least 50 calls reporting gunshots.
+The San Bruno Police Department told Fox News that it received at least 50 calls reporting gunshots.

 Aerial images from KTVU showed officers on the scene, with some patting down a line of people outside.

-Todd Sherman, who identified himself as a Product Manager at YouTube, claimed on Twitter that he was in a meeting at the building when they heard people running.
+Todd Sherman, who identified himself as a product manager at YouTube, claimed on Twitter that he was in a meeting at the building when they heard people running.
 He said he and others made their way to the exit and at one point when he "looked down" he "saw blood drips on the floor and stairs."
 He said he saw authorities on the scene before departing the scene.

 The California Highway Patrol told Fox News that San Bruno police requested their assistance with the perimeter regarding reports of an active shooter.

-Regarding the situation, Google Communications tweeted that they were "coordinating with authorities and will provide official information here from Google and YouTube as it becomes available."
+Regarding the situation, Google Communications tweeted that the company was "coordinating with authorities and will provide official information here from Google and YouTube as it becomes available."

 The FBI San Francisco office tweeted that agents were at the scene "in support of our local law enforcement partners."
 The San Bruno police were the lead agency, they added.
-The bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) tweeted that their San Francisco field office was also responding to the scene.
+The bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) tweeted that its San Francisco field office was also responding to the scene.

-Fox News' Shira Bush, Jake Gibson and Serafin Gomez and The Associated Press contributed to this report.
+Fox News' Shira Bush, Jake Gibson and Serafin Gomez and the Associated Press contributed to this report.